wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 When a scan flags an existing dependency, do not jump straight to a suppression.
 Triage it:

 1. Open a thread on the Security Group mailing list with the subject `Dependency Vulnerability - [DependencyName] - [DependencyVersion] - [CVE]`.
-2. Analyse whether WSO2's actual usage of the component is reachable by the vulnerability.
+2. Analyze whether WSO2's actual usage of the component is reachable by the vulnerability.
     * **Reachable, fix available:** migrate to a version with no known vulnerability.
     * **Reachable, no fixed version:** nullify the impact in WSO2's usage path with additional validation or security checks (this hardening is itself approval-gated, below).
     * **Not reachable in WSO2's usage:** document the reasoning on the thread and request approval to record it in the Dependency Check suppression file.
-Suppress only genuine non-exploitable findings after this per-vulnerability analysis — never blanket-suppress to make a build pass.
+Suppress only genuine non-exploitable findings after this per-vulnerability analysis; never blanket-suppress to make a build pass.

 !!! danger "Approval required"
     When no newer version exists and the component is unmaintained, the Security and Compliance Team must review any validations or security constraints added to nullify the vulnerability's impact.
 Separately, any pull request adding entries to a component's OWASP Dependency Check suppression file must be reviewed **and merged** by the Security and Compliance Team; the review covers the mitigated reason, the dependency source, and the usage path.

 === "Java stack"

     Integrate the OWASP Dependency Check Maven plugin (`org.owasp:dependency-check-maven`, goal `check`) into the product build so scheduled CI runs surface vulnerable transitive dependencies automatically.
 Engineers reproduce a scan locally with the `dependency-check:check` goal.
 Set `failBuildOnCVSS` so the build fails when a dependency's CVE has a CVSS score at or above the agreed threshold (the linked doc uses `7`, then `8`) rather than reporting and continuing, and set `cveValidForHours` to control how often a build re-checks the NVD (the linked doc uses `12`).
 The first run downloads the NVD into a local database and reuses it within the default 4-hour sync window.
-A suppression entry is a `<suppress>` element in the `<suppressions>` XML document that identifies a library by its `<sha1>` and the specific `<cve>` — never a blanket suppression.
+A suppression entry is a `<suppress>` element in the `<suppressions>` XML document that identifies a library by its `<sha1>` and the specific `<cve>`, never a blanket suppression.
 See [Dependency Vulnerability Analysis]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/external-dependency-analysis-analysis-using-owasp-dependency-check/) for plugin configuration and suppression-file syntax.

 === "Go stack"

-    The Dependency Check tooling is Maven/JAR-oriented; for Go modules run `govulncheck ./...` in CI as the equivalent SCA gate — it reports only vulnerabilities reachable from your call graph, which keeps triage focused.
+    The Dependency Check tooling is Maven/JAR-oriented; for Go modules run `govulncheck ./...` in CI as the equivalent SCA gate; it reports only vulnerabilities reachable from your call graph, which keeps triage focused.
 Fail the pipeline on a reported vulnerability and route any proposed exception through the same Security and Compliance Team gate as above; there is no Go suppression-file equivalent, so document accepted findings in the Approval Request.

     For front-end (npm) packages, complete the dependency onboarding process before adopting a new package, run `npm audit` to confirm it carries no known vulnerabilities, and reject packages that default to insecure handling of HTML or script content.

 ### Unsafe consumption of upstream APIs

-Read [OWASP API10:2023 — Unsafe Consumption of APIs](https://owasp.org/API-Security/editions/2023/en/0xaa-unsafe-consumption-of-apis/) for the test cases; the failure mode is trusting a third-party or partner API more than direct user input.
+Read [OWASP API10:2023, Unsafe Consumption of APIs](https://owasp.org/API-Security/editions/2023/en/0xaa-unsafe-consumption-of-apis/) for the test cases; the failure mode is trusting a third-party or partner API more than direct user input.
 Every upstream response is untrusted.

 * Validate the response before using it: check the HTTP status, assert the `Content-Type`, parse against an expected schema, and bound the body size before decoding so a hostile or runaway upstream cannot exhaust memory.
-* Apply the outbound TLS rules from [Cryptographic Failures](#cryptographic-failures) to every outbound call — verify the chain and hostname; never disable verification to "make it work".
+* Apply the outbound TLS rules from [Cryptographic Failures](#cryptographic-failures) to every outbound call: verify the chain and hostname; never disable verification to "make it work".
 * Bound every call with a connect/read timeout and wrap it in a circuit breaker so a slow or failing upstream cannot cascade into your own request threads.
 * Treat the JWKS (or any key/trust-material) endpoint as **configured trust**.
-Resolve it from a value you control in configuration, not from a URL, `kid`, or `Location` the token or upstream supplies at runtime — letting the caller name where to fetch the verification key defeats the signature check.
+Resolve it from a value you control in configuration, not from a URL, `kid`, or `Location` the token or upstream supplies at runtime.
+Letting the caller name where to fetch the verification key defeats the signature check.
-* Never forward an upstream redirect (`Location`), error body, or supplied URL into a server-side request without allow-list validation — that is the SSRF path (see [Broken Access Control](#broken-access-control) for redirect/forward allow-listing).
+* Never forward an upstream redirect (`Location`), error body, or supplied URL into a server-side request without allow-list validation: that is the SSRF path (see [Broken Access Control](#broken-access-control) for redirect/forward allow-listing).

 === "Java stack"

     Pin each upstream's trust material in configuration you control, not from a runtime-supplied URL or `kid`, and rotate it with an overlap window so a rotation does not cause an outage.
 Configure explicit connection and socket timeouts on the HTTP client (defaults are often unbounded).
-Validate the deserialised response into a typed DTO and reject anything that does not match, rather than consuming a loosely-typed `Map`.
+Validate the deserialized response into a typed DTO and reject anything that does not match, rather than consuming a loosely-typed `Map`.

 === "Go stack"